What is the Pupil Premium?

 Effective intervention strategies are then used in order to close gaps in the attainment of disadvantaged pupils, particularly within English and maths.
 These strategies are routinely evaluated and analysed, as is the impact upon pupil attainment.

 Schools receive the following funding:

 a special guardianship order

-who has been in local authority care for 1 day or more
+being in local authority care for 1 day or more

-recorded as both eligible for FSM in the last 6 years and as being looked after (or as having left local authority care)
+being recorded as both eligible for FSM in the last 6 years and as being looked after (or as having left local authority care)

 Please read the pupil premium summary report and pupil premium policy below which gives details of our Pupil Premium funding and how we effectively use allocated funding to best support the children who are eligible.